-The 300-level courses in the literature track in English concentrate on primary texts in historical and cultural contexts.
+The 300-level literature courses concentrate on primary texts in historical and cultural contexts.
 These courses ask students to practice interpreting literary texts by employing techniques, terminology, and research methods of the discipline, resulting in effective and substantive expository writing about the subject.
-Unless otherwise indicated, students must take ENL 220 or 221 (see writing courses), or one 200-level literature, language, or theory course, or gain consent of the instructor as a prerequisite.
+The 300-level writing courses ask students to deeply engage and analyze published work as well as their own work and that of their peers.
+Unless otherwise indicated, students must take one of the 200-level requirements or gain the consent of the instructor as a prerequisite for a 300-level course.

-The 400-level literature, language, and theory courses emphasize scholarship, criticism, and theory, and ask students to write and speak professionally about literary texts.
-Any 300-level literature course or permission of the instructor serve as a prerequisite for the 400-level.
-One 400-level course must fulfill the keystone requirement.
+The 400-level course emphasizes writing, scholarship, criticism, and/or theory at an advanced level.
+Any 300-level course or permission of the instructor serves as a prerequisite for the 400-level.
+The 400-level course must fulfill the keystone requirement.